 This self review, alongside your CV, forms the basis of your conversation with one of our Fellowship Professional reviewers to explore the timeline for your Fellowship development.

-When you feel you are ready for review you would submit a formal final review at least one month prior to attending the professional review.
-The professional review is peer assessed in a interview where candidates demonstrate their established level of professional competence in relation to the Fellowship competencies.
+When you feel you are ready for review, you would submit a draft final review, which will be reviewed and feedback given in advance of attending the professional review.
+The professional review is peer-assessed in a formal interview, where candidates demonstrate their established level of professional competence in relation to the Fellowship competencies.

 To be ready for Fellowship, you must meet the following criteria:

-1) Lead change in an organisation, area of practice or thinking which also has significant wider impact:
+1) Leading – Leads change in an organisation, area of practice or thinking which has significant wider impact

-- lead an organisation and/or an area of practice or field of knowledge or thinking
+- Leads an organisation and/or an area of practice or field of knowledge or thinking

-- innovate in areas of work in local or regional or national practice
+- Innovates in areas of work in local or regional or national practice

-- change and develop ways of working to support and sustain improvement in your organisation, or an area of practice/ field of knowledge or thinking.
+- Changes and develops ways of working to support and sustain improvement in organisations, or an area of practice/field of knowledge or thinking

-2) Advocate for museums and the work of museums:
+2) Advocacy – Advocates for museums and the work of museums

-- demonstrate how the Code of Ethics underpins his or her work, and their wider sphere of influence
+- Demonstrates how the Code of Ethics underpins their work, and their wider sphere of influence

-- proactively advocate and encourage others in their organisations to embrace the code of ethics (e.g. with governing bodies; in investment decisions).
+- Proactively advocates and encourages others in their organisations and practice to embrace the Code, e.g. with governing bodies, in investment decisions

-3) Generously share your skills and knowledge to develop others and the sector as a whole
+3) Developing others – Generously shares skills and knowledge to develop others and the sector as a whole

-- support and enable others beyond those you directly manage to generate new knowledge and insights
+- Supports and enables others beyond those directly managed to generate new knowledge and insights

-- draw on external experts, expertise and resources to harness and build knowledge and skills
+- Draws on external experts, expertise and resources to harness and build others’ knowledge and skills

-- communicate with the wider sector, e.g. publishing articles, presenting at conferences, writing blogs, tweeting.
+- Communicates with the wider sector, e.g. publishing articles, presenting at conferences, writing blogs, tweeting

-- actively plan, act and reflect on your [his/her] personal and professional development
+- Actively plans, acts and reflects on personal and professional development

-- support museums other than your employer (as adviser or trustee, for example) and/or play a leading role in the work of museum sector groups e.g. committees of specialist groups/federations, working groups
+- Supports museums and the sector (as adviser or trustee, for example) and/or plays a leading role in the work of museum sector groups, e.g. committees of specialist groups/federations, working groups

-- draw on external experts, expertise and resources to harness and build your own knowledge and expertise
+- Draws on external experts, expertise and resources to harness and build knowledge and expertise

-- learn from others – both within and beyond the cultural sector.
+- Learns from others – both within and beyond the sector

 There is a £120 fee to participate in the Fellowship programme.